 This must convey a number of the advantages of having a structured and continuous local cooperation between an elected shop steward and the enterprise's management.

-The details concerning content and delivery have been agreed by the parties.
+The details concerning content and delivery have been agreed by the parties to the collective agreement.